Leshkamber/HamzaArslan.github.io/README.md

   An ambitious open-world simulation.
 Beyond the core systems and mechanics, I acted as the lead designer, creating 3D assets, modular ship components, and immersive environment layouts. – [In Progress]

 - **VR Test**
   A VR prototype featuring custom-built locomotion and physics-based interaction systems, built from scratch to replace traditional ready-made solutions.
-This project focuses on refining player-ground interaction, resolving teleportation clipping issues, and implementing VR-specific optimizations for seamless performance. – [View Code]()
+This project focuses on refining player-ground interaction, resolving teleportation clipping issues, and implementing VR-specific optimizations for seamless performance. – [View Game](https://leshkamber.itch.io/vrtest)

 ## My Models